 International Conference on Formal Engineering Methods (ICFEM) is an international leading conference series in formal methods and software engineering.
 Since 1997, ICFEM has been serving as an international forum for researchers and practitioners who have been seriously applying formal methods to practical applications.
 Researchers and practitioners, from industry, academia, and government, are encouraged to attend, present their research, and help advance the state of the art.
 ICFEM is interested in work that has been incorporated into real production systems, and in theoretical work that promises to bring practical and tangible benefit.
 ICFEM has been hosted in many countries around the world.
 Papers at ICFEM are fully refereed and proceedings are published by Springer LNCS and IEEE Press.

-This year's ICFEM will be held in Singapore right after the 25th International Conference on Engineering of Complex Computer Systems (ICECCS 2020) in Singapore.
+This year's ICFEM will be held in Singapore right before the 25th International Conference on Engineering of Complex Computer Systems (ICECCS 2020) in Singapore.
 We would like to encourage you to attend both conferences with one business trip.

 Submissions related to the following principal themes are encouraged, but any topics relevant to the field of formal engineering methods and their practical applications will also be considered:

 Submissions to the conference must not have been published or be concurrently considered for publication elsewhere.
 All submissions will be judged on the basis of originality, contribution to the field, technical and presentation quality, and relevance to the conference.
 The proceedings will be published in the Springer Lecture Notes in Computer Science series.